 Every successful freelancer knows that finding work should be a daily focus.
 Yes, you might attract potential clients via your website or get some word-of-mouth recommendations – but you can't rely on those channels alone.

 What you need is to follow certain jobs boards religiously and sign up to those freelancing sites that list opportunities you might want to pitch for.
 Because you never want to miss the chance to win more work and earn more money.
-Here are 10 essential websites that will help you find more freelance work:
+Here are ten essential websites that will help you find more freelance work:

 Whether you're a developer, writer, virtual assistant or a marketer, Upwork is built on the struggle that businesses face in acquiring talent.
 And that's where you come in.
 With a particular emphasis on collaboration, it is a great place to find like-minded people.
 You can charge for work by the hour, or set a fixed price for individual projects.

 Freelancer is a user-friendly website that makes searching for jobs simple.
-It claims to be the "simplest and safest way to get work done online", and if you're a graphic designer or developer then it's definitely one for you to try.
+It claims to be the "simplest and safest way to get work done online", and if you're a graphic designer or developer, then it's one for you to try.

 Guru is a global network of over 1.5 million freelancers, working in the fields of development, creative and business.
 It enables users to set up a profile with examples of their previous work, and once hired, the Work Room offers collaboration and document sharing, without leaving the website.
 Once you've got a profile, you'll also receive daily Job Matches.